 “Though the Health Fair was just one day, it will have a lasting effect on underserved and uninsured residents, as it will link them to services they need for a better, healthier life.”
 Angela Ball, Director, public health nursing for the Alameda County Public Health Department.

 The Youth Poster Contest is a program of Social Impact Productions and is produced by Bruce, pro bono.
 Partner GoalsOur partners’ mission is to provide an inclusive and unique messaging platform for the youth to express their hopes and concerns about social justice, health, women’s rights, climate change, discrimination, immigration, firearms, and other vital issues.
 Our purpose is to stimulate creative ideas, problem-solving skills, collaboration, and use art to inform, challenge, and inspire the greater community to take action and make a difference.

 Strategy of CampaignBy working hand-in-hand with our partners, especially the Marin County Office of Education, and the principals and teachers, the contest is promoted throughout all middle and high schools and is recognized as a unique and important educational opportunity for their students.

 The Youth Poster Contest is strongly supported by the Marin County Board of Supervisors, local mayors and City Councils, and other leading nonprofit, for-profit, educational, and governmental agencies.
 This support provides the credibility and visibility to increase our reputation in student participation each year.
 ResultsIn 2019, the Youth Poster Contest attracted nearly 300 participants.
-We expect an even greater turnout for the 2021/22 contest.
 Over $2,500 in gift certificates for art supplies are awarded to the students, and a matching gift is given to their schools.
-The Producer’s Award winner (best of show) receives both a gift certificate for art supplies and a summer scholarship to an art program at the College of Marin.
+The Producer’s Award winner (best of show) and the first, second, and third place finishers in the high school category receive both a gift certificate for art supplies and a summer scholarship to an art program at the College of Marin.